xImAnton/minecraft-discord-verification/README.md

 Insert the built or downloaded jar into the plugins folder.
 After the first run, a config file is generated in `./plugins/DiscordVerification`.

 You also need a discord developer application with a bot.
 Invite this bot to your server and paste your token from the discord dev center into the config file.
 You also need to set your discord server (guild) id there.
-Make sure the bot has the server members intent activated.
+Make sure the bot has the server members and guild message intents activated.

 When the plugin is loaded, the discord bot will startup too and listen for `!verify` messages.